DJamesSmith/DJamesSmith/README.md

 <div class="markdown-heading" dir="auto"><h3 align="center" class="heading-element" dir="auto">Python&emsp;&#8226;&emsp;iOS&emsp;&#8226;&emsp;Flutter&emsp;&#8226;&emsp;React Native&emsp;&#8226;&emsp;MERN Stack</h3><a id="user-content-a-passionate-frontend-developer-from-india" class="anchor" aria-label="Permalink: A passionate frontend developer from India" href="#a-passionate-frontend-developer-from-india"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path d="m7.775 3.275 1.25-1.25a3.5 3.5 0 1 1 4.95 4.95l-2.5 2.5a3.5 3.5 0 0 1-4.95 0 .751.751 0 0 1 .018-1.042.751.751 0 0 1 1.042-.018 1.998 1.998 0 0 0 2.83 0l2.5-2.5a2.002 2.002 0 0 0-2.83-2.83l-1.25 1.25a.751.751 0 0 1-1.042-.018.751.751 0 0 1-.018-1.042Zm-4.69 9.64a1.998 1.998 0 0 0 2.83 0l1.25-1.25a.751.751 0 0 1 1.042.018.751.751 0 0 1 .018 1.042l-1.25 1.25a3.5 3.5 0 1 1-4.95-4.95l2.5-2.5a3.5 3.5 0 0 1 4.95 0 .751.751 0 0 1-.018 1.042.751.751 0 0 1-1.042.018 1.998 1.998 0 0 0-2.83 0l-2.5 2.5a1.998 1.998 0 0 0 0 2.83Z"></path></svg></a></div>

 ### Glad to see you here!
-I’m a software engineer with a strong passion for technology and building robust, impactful software.
-I work primarily with Python, Django, and AI, and also have experience in frontend development using iOS (SwiftUI, UIKit) and Flutter.
+Software Engineer with strong passion for technology and build robust, impactful software.
+Works primarily with Python, Django, and AI, and experienced in frontend development using iOS (SwiftUI, UIKit) and Flutter.

-I enjoy developing end-to-end solutions.
+Building comprehensive, end-to-end solutions streamlines operations and drives maximum impact.
 From designing scalable APIs to crafting seamless mobile experiences.
-I’m also interested in expanding into IoT, combining hardware with AI to build intelligent, real-world applications.
+Interested in expanding into IoT, combining hardware with AI to build intelligent, real-world applications.

 <br/>

 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working with Python and Django with AI
+- 🔭 Currently working with Python and Django with AI
-- 🌱 I’m currently learning AI and ML with Python
+- 🌱 Currently learning AI and ML with Python
-- ❓ Ask me about anything related to Python, Flutter, iOS, React Native or MERN stack and related technologies
+- ❓ Ask anything relevant to Python, Flutter, iOS, React Native or MERN stack and related technologies
 - ⚡ Fun fact: Discipline is easy

 </td></tr></table>